 By James Florence, Diamond Certified Resource Reporter

-Q: What’s your favorite season?
+Q: What’s your favorite local winery?

-Q: What’s your favorite local restaurant?
+Q: What’s your favorite movie genre?

 A: I like dramas that have twisted, complicated plotlines, but I also like comedies and films based on reality.